L3ad Solutions

 I Audited 50 Sites.Most Started Wrong.

 When I sit down to audit a site, I skip the technical debt first.
-Everyone wants to talk about crawl errors and redirect chains, but I've found that doesn't matter if nobody's searching for what you're selling.
+Everyone wants to talk about crawl errors and redirect chains, but that doesn't matter if nobody's searching for what you're selling.

-I pull the homepage, main service pages, and top products into a spreadsheet.
-Then I check what keyword each page is trying to rank for, and I cross-reference it against search volume data.
+I pull the homepage, main service pages, and top products into a spreadsheet, check what keyword each page is trying to rank for, and cross-reference it against search volume.
+Google Search Console shows me what queries are already driving clicks, which is the fastest way to see if the foundation is sound.

 Takeaway